itsnipa/performance-testing-jmeter/README.md

   ### **HTML report generate process**

-1. Open command line in apache-jmeter folder and run this two command one after another. here this commands will run for 100user.
+1. Open command line in apache-jmeter folder and run this two command one after another. before run this commands go to jmeter and disable the listeners of the jmx files which you had enabled.

    ```
     jmeter -n -t test_plan_booking_collection_100user.jmx -l report\test_plan_booking_collection_100user.jtl